egsaatucla/egsaatucla.github.io/newsletters/_posts/2015-10-05-newsletter.md

 <b>California NanoSystems Institute (CNSI)</b>

 The Biomedical Engineering Society at UCLA is hosting its Fall Science Vendor Expo on Wednesday, October 7 in CNSI.
 This event is for undergrad students, grad students, researchers, and professors who want to get the chance to meet with representatives from exclusive biotech companies focused in life science research.
 You will get to see new products that are on the market and can get samples or place orders for your research lab.
-The event is free and pre-registration can be done at http://ucla.us2.list-manage2.com/track/click?u=49e06912f7968ded547c6b0ff&id=58e9aaac71&e=7941192948.
+The event is free and pre-registration can be done at  <a href='http://ucla.us2.list-manage1.com/track/click?u=49e06912f7968ded547c6b0ff&id=d3329db3f5&e=7941192948' target="_blank">HERE</a>.
 There will be free food, a raffle, and the chance to network with life science technology vendors, so don't miss out!

-Check out the Facebook event page <a href='http://ucla.us2.list-manage1.com/track/click?u=49e06912f7968ded547c6b0ff&id=d3329db3f5&e=7941192948' target="_blank">HERE!</a>

 =====================================================================